harlyq/aframe-harlyq-components/docs/aframe-keyframe-component.md

 An easing function to use for the interpolation.
 Each type (except linear) also has in, out and in-out forms e.g `ease-in-quint`, `ease-out-quint`, `ease-in-out-quint`.
 See https://sole.github.io/tween.js/examples/03_graphs.html for example curves

 ---
-**enableInEditor** : boolean = `false`

-If true, the animation will continue while the editor is active, which makes it easier to fine-tune values in the editor

----
 **loops** : number = `-1`

 The number of loops to perform.
 If -1 then the animation never stops